-For the two-qubit maximally entangled state, we once again have that $\loginfd[\SEP]{\Phi_2} = 1$.
+For the two-qubit maximally entangled state, we once again have that $-\loginfd[\SEP]{\Phi_2} = 1$.

 We now focus on evaluating the asymptotic bounds established in our work.
 The physically relevant sets of free operations in this theory all form subsets of the maximal set of free channels, $\Omax$, which comprises all non-entangling maps: $\Omax = \big\{ \Lambda \in \CPTP \;|\; \Lambda(\sigma) \in \SEP \; \forall \sigma \in \SEP \big\}$.
-By choosing any norm which contracts under those maps --- such as the base norm $\norm{\cdot}{\SEP}$ or the norm $\norm{\cdot}{g,\SEP}$ based on the generalised robustness --- we can use the properties of the norms to constrain the operational properties of entanglement.
+By choosing any gauge which contracts under those maps --- such as the base gauge $\norm{\cdot}{\SEP}$ or the gauge $\norm{\cdot}{g,\SEP}$ based on the generalised robustness --- we can use the properties of the resource gauges to constrain the operational properties of entanglement.

 Although it is not known what the regularised bound of Theorem~\ref{thm:dist_upperbound} evaluates to, the single-letter bound in Corollary~\ref{cor:single_letter_bounds},

 is known~\cite{vidal_2002}.
 As for the lower bound on entanglement cost, the generalised hypothesis testing relative entropy corresponds to a quantity introduced in~\cite{lami_2021-1} as the `tempered robustness' $R_\SEP^\tau$: